What skills and knowledge do I need to train to become a pilot?

 The entry requirements for a modular course will vary, depending on which phase of flight training you have already completed.
 All the prerequisites for our modular courses are available on the course page, please check the relevant module for specific entry requirements.

-Integrated Flight Deck Programmes (option a & b)
+Integrated Flight Deck Programme

 - Possess at least 5 x GCSEs, to include Maths, English and Science (or equivalent), at grade 4 (C) or higher.